Policies and Procedures

 Right to Reproduce Policy

-Maryland Institute College of Art reserves the right to reproduce without notification any photographs of students or artwork produced by students while attending the College's degree and Open Studies programs; this reproduction will be for non-commercial purposes only, and may include print publications, institutional websites, e-communications, multimedia presentations, and documents about the College for admission, recruitment, fundraising, or institutional informational purposes.
+Maryland Institute College of Art reserves the right to reproduce without notification any documentation of students or artwork produced by students while attending the College's degree and Open Studies programs; this reproduction will be for non-commercial purposes only, and may include print publications, institutional websites, e-communications, multimedia presentations, and documents about the College for admission, recruitment, fundraising, or institutional informational purposes.

 Statement of Equal Opportunity and Services to the Disabled